-Please note: 2016 Piper applications should be submitted via the Faculty Requests portal, which will be available until October 3.
+Please note: 2018 Piper Professor applications should be submitted via the Faculty Requests portal, which will be available August 15 - September 15, 2018.

 The Minnie Stevens Piper Professor Award Foundation annually honors ten professors in Texas colleges and universities for outstanding achievement in the teaching profession.
 Each award includes an honorarium and a plaque designating the recipient as a "Piper Professor".
 All faculty members who hold current appointments and have had at least seven years of full-time workload assignment at Texas State University are eligible to apply or be nominated.

 The purpose of this award is to give recognition to teaching rather than to scholarship, research, publication, or administration.
 The university is permitted to submit one nomination each year.
 The foundation encourages wide participation in the selection of nominees.
 The Faculty Senate coordinates the nomination process.
 The Texas State submission deadline is in October, and the Piper Foundation will issue award notification in May.
-See PPS 6.04.
+See AA/PPS 02.04.21 (6.04)

-In the past, twenty-two members of our faculty have been recipients of this prestigious award.
+In the past, twenty-three members of our faculty have been recipients of this prestigious award.
 (Texas State Piper Professors)

-Each year the Faculty Senate recognizes the Piper Professor nominee and two runners-up with the Everette Swinney Faculty Senate Excellence in Teaching Awards, for which awardees receive an honorarium and a plaque.
+Each year the Faculty Senate recognizes the Piper Professor nominee and two runners-up with the Everette Swinney Faculty Senate Excellence in Teaching Award, for which awardees receive an honorarium and a plaque.

 Members of the faculty are encouraged to recommend colleagues who they believe to be strong candidates for this award.
 Please notify the nominee immediately.
 The nominee should begin completion of the application at the earliest possible date.